rossetti-gov/identity-dev-docs/_pages/oidc.md

   The number of seconds that the access token will expire in.

 * **id_token** (string)
   A signed [JWT][jwt] that contains basic attributes about the user such as user ID for this client (encoded as the `sub` claim) as well as the claims requested as part of the `scope` in the authorization request.
 See the [User Info Response](#user-info-response) section for details on the claims.
-The public key to verify this JWT is available from the [certs](#certs) endpoint.
+The public key to verify this JWT is available from the [certificates](#certificates) endpoint.

 Here's an example token response: